-That cheapness comes at a cost, however.
-While this year’s Moto E will make a great first smartphone or backup device, its camera performance is so abysmal that Motorola might as well have left it off.
+That cheapness comes at a cost, however. ile this year’s Moto E will make a great first smartphone or backup device, its camera performance is so abysmal that Motorola might as well have left it off.

 The most adorable little smartphone

 ok at the Moto E—just look at it.
 It’s simply adorable.
 It’s not as customizable as its flagship counterpart, the Moto X, but you can easily swap out the bumpers to add your own little flair.
 (And if you get really desperate for customization, there’s always shi Tape.)

 Its rubbery backside will keep it from sliding out of your h it fits into almost any pocket or purse.
 The phone is otherwise very bare-bones.

 That’s the point of the Moto E: keep it simple.
 If all you’re looking for is a decidedly plain-looking, cybar-style smartphone, this is most certainly it.